Regularity and multiplicity of toric rings of three-dimensional Ferrers diagrams: Preliminaries

-If $\calD$ is a three-dimensional Ferrers diagram which satisfies the projection property, it is proved in \cite[Corollary 2.14 and Theorem 6.1]{arXiv:1709.03251} that the toric ideal $J_{\calD}$ coincides with $2$-minors ideal $\bfI_{2}(\calD)\subseteq R=\KK[\bfT_{\calD}]$.
-Furthermore, with respect to the lexicographic order, the $2$-minors in $\bfI_{2}(\calD)$ provide a minimal Gr\"obner basis of $J_{\calD}$.
+If $\calD$ is a three-dimensional Ferrers diagram that satisfies the projection property, it is proved in \cite[Corollary 2.14 and Theorem 6.1]{arXiv:1709.03251} that the toric ideal $J_{\calD}$ coincides with the $2$-minors ideal $\bfI_{2}(\calD)\subseteq \KK[\bfT_{\calD}]$.
+Furthermore, if we order the $T$-variables lexicographically with respect to their subscripts and apply the lexicographic monomial order to $\KK[\bfT_{\calD}]$ (we will call it \emph{the lexicographic order} for short), the $2$-minors in $\bfI_{2}(\calD)$ provide a minimal Gr\"obner basis of $J_{\calD}$.
 On the other hand, for arbitrary integer $p\ge 4$, we can consider the three-dimensional Ferrers diagram $\calD$ minimally generated (governed) by the following extremal lattices points:

 Then, we can actually prove that the minimal generating set of the special fiber ideal $J_D$ contains a degree $p$ binomial, generalizing the phenomenon observed in \cite[Example 2.4]{arXiv:1709.03251} for degree three.